Anatomy of a `.swirls` file

 There is a file in the Swirls team's GTM repo that searches GitHub for repos matching our ICP, normalizes the results into lead records, and writes them to a durable, queryable Postgres-backed stream.
 Every morning at 07:30 UTC the runtime executes it.
 Nobody on the team logs in to push a button.
 Nobody wrote a service to wrap it.
 Nobody pasted a long-lived GitHub token into a .env file.

-The file is the agent.
+The file is the workflow.
 Not a service that runs it.
 Not a wrapper around a model call.
 The file.

 This post is a reading of that file.
+Swirls is the runtime that executes it.
 We will go top to bottom, one block at a time, and at each block name the production property the runtime provides.

 #Read this file